-Moreover, individual connection agreements are drawn up as bilateral documents between the PTSS and each CSP connected to the DN.
-Each bilateral connection agreement defines the detailed technical interface requirements a CSP must meet in order to be able to connect to the DN, contains confidential information concerning the interfaces, addresses and delivery networks (e.g. telephone numbers, IP addresses, network diagrams), services (e.g. contacts, availability, failure notifications) and specifies the service level required of the corresponding delivery network, as well as the mechanisms and parameters required by a user entity (e.g. user system, system administrator) for configuration purposes.
+As mentioned in section 1, bilateral documents are drawn up between the PTSS and each CSP connected to the DN.
+The bilateral documents define the detailed technical interface requirements a CSP must meet in order to be able to connect to the DN, contain confidential information concerning the interfaces, addresses and delivery networks (e.g. telephone numbers, IP addresses, network diagrams), services (e.g. contacts, availability, failure notifications) and specify the service level required of the corresponding delivery network, as well as the mechanisms and parameters required by a user entity (e.g. user system, system administrator) for configuration purposes.

-The specifications set out in the present document and in the bilateral connection agreements contain all the information needed for implementation and operation of user systems of the corresponding delivery networks.
+The specifications set out in the present document and in the bilateral documents contain all the information needed for implementation and operation of user systems of the corresponding delivery networks.

-The document governing the level of lawful interception formats is Annex 1.
-These aspects are not described in this document.
+The document governing the level of lawful interception formats is the Annex 1 to the VD-ÜPF.
+These aspects are not described in the present document.